 Welcome and congratulations!
 We are pleased that you are considering joining us.
 We are certain that you will profit enormously from our rich and challenging environment, and that your training, skills, goals, and motivation to pursue graduate studies at the Weitzman School of Design will make a significant contribution to all.

-Unfortunately, we have cancelled our Open House due to the coronavirus (COVID-19).
-In addition, there is a possibility that the university will be closed for a week or more.
-We plan to hold some virtual events instead and encourage you to explore our website to learn more about our program, curriculum, and community.
+Our Open House is now a virtual event due to COVID-19.
+We plan to hold some virtual events and we encourage you to explore our website to learn more about our program, curriculum, and community.
 Below you will find essential information that will help you to prepare to begin your program this year.
 Please read the information that pertains to you and follow it carefully.

 Please contact us with questions at +1-215-898-5728 or firstname.lastname@example.org.
 We look forward to seeing you soon!